bigtreetech/PandaTouch_IDF/README.md

 Caveats:

 - LVGL image decoders and file APIs must be enabled in your LVGL configuration.
-- The driver registers the '/' LVGL FS letter and expects the MSC VFS to be mounted at `PT_USB_MOUNT_PATH` (default `/usb`).
-If you change the mount path, adjust usages accordingly.
 - This option is optional and safe to disable if you prefer to register a different LVGL filesystem driver yourself.
 - The USB-MSC API ownership rules remain the same: directory lists returned by